ShuoerWang/nerf-hash-encoding/README.md

 Convergence is observed within 1000 iterations for most of the time.
 To reduce the run time, the program is set to run 1000 iterations by default.
 If not, try run it again or increase the number of iterations.
 Also increase the number of iterations to get better quality.

-## Supported Image Format

-Only blender format is supported.
-The data are located in `./data/` folder.

 ## Performance